-Printer driver installation failed for printer\name.
-Check if provided drivers inf file is in proper format the Printer policy is contained in the .inf file.
-The model name must exactly match the name contained in the file.
+Printer driver installation failed for printer_name.
+Check if provided drivers inf file is in proper format match the name contained in the file.

 Possible Cause: This error message can occur if the driver .inf file is not in proper format, or